richardgourley/json-rest-api-call-with-closure/README.md

 A demonstration of closure is included with comments to try and show a simple example of closure in action.

+The example shows how you can pass in a variable containing a string into a function, which then uses the string to create an endpoint which is then called in our XMLHttpRequest.

 SKILLS COVERED
 - JSON
 - XMLHttpRequest()